 - Verify the the file is now new

 - Click the Ok button to generate

 In this exercise you went through the steps required to get the work you have done on the Target- and Source Maps out of Studio, though the Engine Code generator and into Visual Studio.
 If you want to, you can now compile the 3 Workshop c# libraries (right-click and choose Build (or Build Selection if you selected more than one)) and they will compile.

 Furthermore, you have now entered a very distinguished company as one of the most productive c# coders ever.
 In the steps above, the Engine generator has generated literally thousands of lines of c# code for you.
 If you are an OO hack you may find it interesting to peruse the generated code.
 You will find it in these folders:

 Even though there is a lot of it, we are pretty sure that you will find it quite well structured and not that difficult to follow.

 In fact there are some important points to be made here:

-- You expressed your intention in Studio - albeit in a terse and structured manner - but nevertheless using terms and logic that make sense to everybody, not just a core developer team immersed in code (or ETL flows).
+- You expressed your intention in Studio - albeit in a terse and structured manner - but nevertheless using terms and logic that make sense to everybody, not just a core developer team immersed in program code (or Sql scripts or ETL flows).
 In addition you expressed everything in a uniform and consistent manner.
 So your team will understand your work and you will in turn find it straightforward to understand the work of your team mates

 - The Engine code generator generated the code to execute your intention.
 To the letter!
 Pitch perfect!
 There is absolutely no doubt that all the code produced by the Engine Code generator will do exactly what you specified in Studio.
 Working with migFx you too will experience that you never touch the generated code by hand.
 You will always go back to Studio, correct and generate again